hedinne/popping-and-locking-vscode/README.md

 ## How do I report feedback and issues?

-You can [file an issue](https://github.com/luxcium/pop-n-lock-theme-vscode/issues) on our IntelliCode for VS Code extension GitHub feedback repo.
+You can [file an issue](https://github.com/luxcium/pop-n-lock-theme-vscode/issues) on our GitHub repo for our VS Code extension.